Adopting a vegetarian diet means avoiding meat, fish, poultry, and other products containing these ingredients, like gelatin or rennet.

 What Foods Should Vegetarians Watch Out For?

-Most cheese is usually fine for vegetarians to eat, but many contain rennet, which is the stomach lining of cows and sheep.
+Most cheese is usually fine for vegetarians, but many contain rennet, the stomach lining of cows and sheep.
 It is used to separate solid milk from water to form cheese.

 Gelatin is another product to look out for, as it is made from boiled animal skin, tendons, and bones.
 It is usually found in anything jelly-like, including chewy candy, marshmallows, yogurts, and desserts like mousse.

-Vegetarians may choose to avoid eating this, or some continue to enjoy their favorite foods due to the low amount of animal products.
+Vegetarians may avoid eating this, or some continue to enjoy their favorite foods due to the low amount of animal products.

 4. Soups, Gravy, or Casseroles